creatvie-introvert/btr-directory-mvp/README.md

 ### Colour Scheme

-A restrained, neutral colour palette was chosen to prioritise **readability, clasrity, and trust**, which are essential for a property discovery platform.
+A restrained, neutral colour palette was chosen to prioritise **readability, clarity, and trust**, which are essential for a property discovery platform.

 The palette supports a calm, professional tone while maintaining sufficient contrast for accessibility.